 Lake Dock Pastimes: Their Fun and Various Uses

 - Mooring: A dock's main use is to allow a place to secure your boat so it doesn't float away.
-Some docks allow boats to be moored for long periods of time, while others may only let boats dock for a short while for loading and unloading purposes.
+Some docks allow boats to be moored for long periods of time, while others may only let boats tie up for a short while for loading and unloading purposes.

 - Fishing: I'm no angler.
 I'm pretty squeamish when it comes to using live or dead bait, and I do not have it in me to gut a fish.
 Eating freshly caught fish, though...an entirely different story!
 Fishing off a dock is a fun pastime for young children, people without access to fishing boats and even serious fisherman.
 It's relaxing to sit on a warm dock waiting for a fish to bite especially if you get someone else to bait your hook!